The sad fact is, on average, 70% of first time visitors to your church don’t come back a second time.

-1. Be Happy – But Not Too Happy
+1. Be Happy, But Not Too Happy

-When you greet visitors coming into the church make eye contact and smile, shake people’s hands, smile and be friendly – but don’t over do it.
+When you greet visitors coming into the church make eye contact and smile, shake people’s hands, smile and be friendly – but don’t overdo it.

 Just tone it down a bit, you’re in Church, not Willy Wonka’s Chocolate Factory!